Client Network Rail

 Temperature for auto-start

-Cost-effective auto-start power for heating cabinets
+Cost-effective auto-start railway power supply for heating cabinets

 We installed a 125 kVA generator with auto-start capabilities.
 The generator was linked to an industrial thermostat that told the generator to turn on when temperatures fell below 5oC and automatically switch off when temperatures rose again.
 We put the thermostat away from equipment that gave off heat so readings accurately reflected the true temperature on the points.